Inside: Learn facts on donating clutter so that you can make informed decisions on what to do with your unwanted stuff.

 The continual inflow of clothing from North America makes it nearly impossible for these countries to create competitive products.
 Unfortunately, that decreases their industry and hurts their economy.

-#5: Your donations are making some CEOs wealthy.
+#5: Your donations are helping to pay some CEOs a considerable salary.

 Years ago, an image went viral on social media that (incorrectly) showed how much the presidents and CEOs of some of the largest charity organizations in the United States were making.
 Unfortunately, the data shared wasn’t entirely accurate.

-However, it did highlight the importance of doing your own research to see how these non-profits are spending their money.
-In number two of the tips below on what to do with the stuff you don’t need, we’ll offer some resources for you to check out.
+In number two of the tips below on what to do with the stuff you don’t need, we’ll offer some resources to help.

 4 Tips on What Should You Do With Stuff You Don’t Need